MORE TIME, BETTER HITTERS

 WELL INFORMED

-Whether MLB hitters are trying to put a good swing on a firm fastball, or accurately decide whether or not to swing at a breaking ball that has good depth, they clearly understand the value of gathering more information about a pitch before having to choose to swing or not.
-We all know that if a hitter doesn't swing on time, success at the plate will likely never occur, even on the slowest pitch.
-Hitters have to swing by a certain point, if they want to make contact, and/or hit the ball in fair territory.
-With 2-strikes it's a little different, because foul balls are considered a decent result, but with less than 2-strikes hitting foul balls is not nearly as desirable.
+Whether MLB hitters are trying to put a good swing on a firm fastball or accurately decide whether or not to swing at a breaking ball that has good depth, they clearly understand the value of gathering more information about a pitch before having to choose to swing or not.
+We all know that if a hitter doesn’t swing on time, success at the plate will likely never occur, even on the slowest pitch.
+Hitters have to swing by a certain point if they want to make contact and hit the ball in fair territory.
+With 2-strikes, it’s a little different because foul balls are considered a decent result, but with less than 2-strikes, hitting foul balls is not nearly as desirable.

 A TRADE WORTH MAKING

 Moving to the back of the box helps the hitter on every single pitch.
 While those examples of concern just mentioned, will only show up intermittently from time to time, and maybe not for a few at-bats or even games.
-However, a hitter that has more time on every pitch to decide whether or not to swing, will net a larger benefit even after the trade-offs are weighed.
+However, a hitter who has more time on every pitch to decide whether or not to swing will net a larger benefit even after the tradeoffs are weighed.

-Another opposing comment I commonly hear is, “Well, Coach Bo, those examples you're telling us to go look up are Major League players and I'm coaching 11 year olds.”
+Another opposing comment I commonly hear is, “Well, Coach Bo, those examples you’re telling us to go look up are Major League players, and I’m coaching 11-year-olds.”
 My response to that is, “It’s all relative.”
-The speed of the pitches are faster for those major league hitters, but those major league hitters swing a heck of a lot faster then the typical 11 year-old.
-With mound distances factored into the equation, a 72 mph Little League fastball is equivalent to a 95 mph major league fastball, and then factor in the strength and swing speed of college and MLB hitters, and it starts to become clear that it's a very even comparison.
+The speed of the pitches is faster for those major league hitters, but those major league hitters swing a heck of a lot faster than the typical 11-year-old.
+With mound distances factored into the equation, a 72 mph Little League fastball is equivalent to a 95 mph Major League fastball, and then factor in the strength and swing speed of college and MLB hitters.
+It starts to become clear that it’s a very even comparison.
 If the best of the best do it, and the task is relatively similar, all things considered, then I believe youth hitters should look to follow this strategy.

 SLOW-MO

-I recommend every once in a while during batting practice, randomly throw an extremely slow pitch, or an extremely slow breaking ball.
-Work to keep our hitters disciplined, learning to wait back on those really slow pitches.
-Think about the great pitchers like Mark Buehrle, and Tom Glavine, who both made a living out of carving up hitters with slow stuff simply because hitters couldn’t adjust to their speed.
-Before they knew it, the game was over, and they were 0-4 with 2 strikeouts, and a few weakly hit ground balls.
-That's why Mark Buehrle could go out there and throw a perfect game throwing 84 mph.
-They both threw average high school fastballs, and average high school breaking balls, albeit they had good change-ups, but nothing that appeared remotely dominant.
+I recommend that every once in a while during batting practice, randomly throw an extremely slow pitch or an extremely slow breaking ball—work to keep our hitters disciplined, learning to wait back on those really slow pitches.
+Think about the great pitchers like Mark Buehrle and Tom Glavine, who both made a living out of carving up hitters with slow stuff simply because hitters couldn’t adjust to their speed.
+Before they knew it, the game was over, and they were 0-4 with 2 strikeouts and a few weakly hit ground balls.
+That’s why Mark Buehrle could go out there and throw a perfect game, throwing 84 mph.
+They both threw average high school fastballs and average high school breaking balls, albeit they had good change-ups but nothing that appeared remotely dominant.

-Even the great Greg Maddox got better by throwing slower and I believe a lot of that's because we don't train hitters in batting practice for that uniquely slow velocity, and not necessarily because hitters are too far back in the batter’s box.
+Even the great Greg Maddox got better by throwing slower.
+I believe a lot of that’s because we don’t train hitters in batting practice for that uniquely slow velocity, and not necessarily because hitters are too far back in the batter’s box.

-And I understand that because most of the guys that you face at every level are not gonna be throwing extremely slow or quite a bit slow.
-They're not gonna be an outlier necessarily.
-They might be like fringe slow, but that's not necessarily enough to really, you know, adjust your batting practice routine completely.
+And I understand that because most of the guys you face at every level will not be throwing extremely slow or quite a bit slow.
+They’re not going to be an outlier necessarily.
+They might be like fringe slow, but that’s not necessarily enough to really, you know, adjust your batting practice routine completely.

 TERABYTES VS MEGABYTES